 At the heart of every fantasy novel lies the hero’s journey.
-As a quick reference, the hero’s journey is a character’s quest to find something that they desperately need (source).
-Often times, this quest—and the thing that the character is seeking—offers insight into the inner workings of knowledge, reality, and existence.
+As a quick reference, the hero’s journey is a character’s quest to find something they desperately need (source).
+Oftentimes, this quest—and the thing that the character is seeking—offers insight into the inner workings of knowledge, reality, and existence.

 By seeing how these fantasy characters look to define the world around them and uncover the purpose of their existence, these narratives ultimately act as a guide as you embark on your own hero’s journey.

 Figuring out which direction you want your life to go is a lifelong process.
 As you grow and mature, your philosophical insights inevitably adapt with these experiences.
-Although fantasy stories are not real, this does not mean that the philosophical lessons they have to offer are not applicable to reality.
+Although fantasy stories are not real, this does not mean that the philosophical lessons lack a place in reality.

 Teaches You How to Approach Conflict from Various Angles

-Additionally, fantasy novels are filled with a variety of troublesome conflicts that characters must deal with on a regular basis.
+Additionally, fantasy novels are filled with a variety of troublesome conflicts that characters must deal with regularly.
 After all, any story without conflict is hardly worth reading.
 In fantasy, the more conflict there is, the better!

-With all this conflict circulating throughout the fantasy genre, readers are introduced to an assortment of ways to handle real world problems.
+With all this conflict circulating throughout the fantasy genre, readers are introduced to various ways to handle real-world problems.

-There are other fantasy characters that stand idly by when conflict heads their way.
+Other fantasy characters stand idly by when conflict heads their way.
 A classic example of this is Brother Longfoot from the First Law Trilogy, who vanishes every time that his traveling group finds its way into combat.